narz0001/Game-Release-Tool---Game-Dev-Tycoon-Steam/README.md

 Uses web scrapping and data analytics to score combinations based on input from 4-5 tables.

-All rights reserved - Greenheart Games
+All rights reserved to the game data - Greenheart Games